Westminster Education Forum

 Format: DOWNLOADABLE PDF

-This conference will consider next steps for England’s school system, with the Children’s Wellbeing and Schools Bill progressing through Parliament and as the Government consults on school accountability reform.
+This conference will consider next steps for England’s school system, with the Children’s Wellbeing and Schools Bill progressing through Parliament and as Government consults on reforming school accountability.

 Priorities and key implementation issues for the Bill